 About 1 in 5 people in the UK have recurring cold sores.
 Cold sores usually resolve on their own without treatment in 7-10 days.
 Antiviral creams may help to reduce the severity of symptoms and are most effective the earlier they are used when a cold sore is starting to develop.

 How do cold sores occur?

 Cold sores are caused by the herpes simplex virus (HSV).
 Most cold sores are caused by the type 1 strain (HSV-1).
 The type 2 HSV strain (HSV-2) usually causes genital herpes but very occasionally can cause cold sores around the mouth.
-(See separate leaflet called Genital Herpes for more information).
+See separate leaflet called Genital Herpes for more details.

 A first cold sore usually occurs in childhood.
 The virus infects through the moist inner skin that lines the mouth.
 It is commonly passed on by skin contact such as kisses from a family member who has a cold sore.
 The first infection can cause no symptoms.
-For details on primary cold sore infection, see separate leaflet called Primary Cold Sore Infection.
+See separate leaflet called Primary Cold Sore Infection for more details.

 After the first infection, the virus settles in a nearby nerve sheath and remains there for the rest of your life.
 For most of the time, the virus lies dormant (inactive) and causes no symptoms.
 However, in some people the virus becomes active from time to time.
 When activated, the virus multiplies and travels down the nerve sheath to cause cold sore blisters around the mouth.
 Some people have cold sores often, others only now and then.
 It is not clear what causes the dormant virus to become active.
 Some things that may trigger the virus to activate and cause a cold sore include:

 - Illness.
 Cold sores may occur during feverish illnesses such as colds, coughs and flu.

 - Menstruation.
 Cold sores are common around the time of monthly periods.